Tutor Handbook

 Tutoring Start and End Dates

 All services within the Learning Center start the second full week of classes each semester.
-This includes all tutoring and Tiger Tutors.
-All tutoring will end during the last scheduled week of classes.
-However, if you wish to meet during finals week, you need to speak with your tutee(s) ahead of time, schedule the session(s), and then ask your Scheduler for a time sheet.
+All tutoring will end during the last scheduled week of classes, meaning there will be no Tiger Tutors during finals week.

 Holidays:

-There will be no tutoring held during the following holidays/breaks (unless otherwise scheduled):holiday
+There will be no tutoring held during the following holidays/breaks (unless otherwise scheduled):

 Your Tutor Folder: